 This plan for coverage will assure that teachers who are assigned to cover the absence are assigned on an equally rotating basis across discipline and licensure areas to the extent possible.
 This strategy for coverage will be used before any students are reassigned to one (1) or more classrooms.

-A copy of the site's current plan will be on file with the site's academic superintendent.
+A copy of the site's current plan will be on file with the site's academic superintendent and the Division of Human Resources.